 are their reliability (they equip the mice’s buttons), their small size

-and low price (around €1.5), and also the relatively large
+and low price (around €1.5), and also the relatively large switching

-very short pusher stroke: the setting is therefore delicate.
+stroke: the setting is therefore delicate.
 Here is a short video (53 s) on the subject.

 The Peco switch has been removed (the useless terminal block remains).
 The microswitch is fixed on the table, which would not be practical in real situation.